Ungifted: Plot

 A little bit later, Donovan is told to go to the library to take a test, to which he feels nervous because if he fails it he could be kicked out.
 However, while taking the test, Donovan discovers that someone had hacked the computer and was taking the test for him.
-For this Ms.Bevelaqua interviews Donovan's classmates about the test.
-While interviewing Noah Youkilis she says that they could get expelled for cheating on the test.
+For this Ms. Bevelaqua interviews Donovan's classmates about the test.
+While interviewing Noah Youkilis she says that they could get expelled for cheating on the test, to Noah’s happiness as he doesn’t like being at ASD and would prefer to be at a normal school.

-Later, as the team prepares for the robotics tournament, Dr. Schultz finds a video from Noah's YouTube channel “Youkilicious” and recognizes Donovan as the boy who destroyed the gym.
+Later, as the team prepares for the robotics tournament, Dr. Schultz finds a video from Noah's YouTube channel "Youkilicious" and recognizes Donovan as the boy who destroyed the gym.
 He goes to Academy to Donovan's classroom and tells him that he's been expelled.
+Back at Hardcastle, Donovan begins to feel depressed and filled with guilt.
+Meanwhile, Chloe feels distraught and skips school to try and find him.
+There, she runs in the Daniels, whom she manages to convince to find Donovan and bring him to the tournament.